 The Queensland Government has legislated certain safety requirements to minimise the risk to people from petroleum and gas exploration and production, including coal seam gas (CSG).
 These safety requirements apply to all petroleum and fuel gas operations in Queensland and are:

 Petroleum and gas operators working on your land under a resource authority must identify any hazards and risks associated with their operation.
 Any identified hazards or risks must be eliminated, or measures implemented to reduce the hazard or risk as low as reasonably practical.

 There are dedicated Queensland Government officers who regularly monitor and enforce these safety requirements.

-If you have any concerns about CSG operations, please use our online enquiry form or contact the CSG Compliance Unit.
+If you have any concerns about CSG operations, you can contact us with your resource enquiry or complaint.

 Petroleum and gas safety monitoring and enforcement

-Safety in the petroleum and gas industries is regulated under the Petroleum and Gas (Production and Safety) Act 2004 and Petroleum and Gas (Production and Safety) Regulation 2004 by the Petroleum and Gas Inspectorate.
+Safety in the petroleum and gas industries is regulated under the Petroleum and Gas (Production and Safety) Act 2004 and Petroleum and Gas (Safety) Regulation 2018 by the Petroleum and Gas Inspectorate.
 The Inspectorate regulates naturally produced petroleum and natural gas, including CSG.